-- Construction of the formwork will be required when soil falls out from the sides of the trench as it is excavated.
-In such situations, it is the formwork, which is basically a firm wooden structure that will keep the shape of the concrete work intact.
+- Construction of formwork - a firm wooden structure that will keep the shape of the concrete work intact - will be required when soil falls out from the sides of the trench as it is excavated.

 Selection and Delivery of the Concrete

-As mixing the concrete by hand is highly impossible you will have to get the concrete delivered by a ready mix lorry.
-For this, you need to specify the particular mix you need with the correct ratio and fix a delivery date.
+As mixing the concrete by hand is not feasible, you will have to get the concrete delivered by a ready-mix lorry.
+For this, you need to specify the particular mix you need with the correct ratio and fix a delivery date with the supplier.

-After receiving the concrete see to it that the barrow is held steadily as the concrete is loaded in the trench.
-While dealing with the concrete you will have to wear protective gear and avoid eye and skin contact as the concrete can cause alkali burns on the skin.
-See to it that the concrete is leveled properly in the trench without any empty spaces.
-After the trench is filled to a specific level, use a batten to level the surface.
-Finally, use a shovel to remove the concrete left behind while barrowing.
+The barrow must be held steadily as the concrete is loaded into the foundation trench.
+Whilst handling the concrete you should wear PPE, in particular to avoid eye and skin contact, as the concrete can cause alkali burns on the skin.
+The concrete should be leveled properly in the trench without any empty spaces.
+After the trench is filled to the specific level, use a batten to level the surface.
+Finally, use a shovel to remove the residual concrete during the process.